Azure/azure-powershell/src/Support/Support.Autorest/docs/Az.Support.md

 Get ticket details for an Azure subscription.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.
+If no parameters are specified, then this command will retrieve all tickets created in the last week by default.

 ### [Get-AzSupportTicketsNoSubscription](Get-AzSupportTicketsNoSubscription.md)
 Gets details for a specific support ticket.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.
+If no parameters are specified, then this command will retrieve all tickets created in the last week by default.

 ### [New-AzSupportCommunication](New-AzSupportCommunication.md)
 Adds a new customer communication to an Azure support ticket.